 But the voices of the boys living in the house, many of whom were also caught up in the juvenile justice system, were conspicuously missing from neighborhood conversations about them, Ucker says.
 With Kaba's help, Ucker and fellow organizer Emmanuel Andre started monthly peace circles with the boys on the second floor of a Clark Street storefront.
 It was a safe space for them to discuss their conflicts with the community and with each other.

 "What we started to see was that the space helped guys to process things that were going on, improve their relationships among their peers, and also improve their relationships to some of the staff who manned the home," Ucker says.
-"It doesn't mean there weren't conflicts; it just means there were other kinds of practices to address conflict when it
+"It doesn't mean there weren't conflicts; it just means there were other kinds of practices to address conflict when it came up."

 Eventually, the community pressured the state contractor to close the home.
 (A spokesperson for the group that ran it wouldn't comment on the reasons for its closure, but said complaints against such facilities aren't unusual.)
 Some of the boys ended up in prison.
 However, some of the boys from the group went on to form their own peace circles, and today there are half a dozen or so held at schools, churches, and community centers around Rogers Park and elsewhere in the city.